Bryan Cheng cellist

 The 2019/20 season takes Bryan on a European tour of the Duo’s Beethoven 2020 project, Ludwig & Beyond, as well as to Los Angeles, San Diego, Michigan, New York,Vancouver, Ottawa, and Montréal’s Salle Bourgie.
 Festival appearances include Russia’sTrans-Siberian Art Festival, Germany’s Kammermusikfestival Spannungen, Italy’s Trasimeno Festival, Québec’s Virée classique and Orford Musique, among others.Touring highlights from recent seasons include 14 cities in British Columbia andYukon, 16 across Ontario and Québec as Jeunesses Musicales Canada artist, 10 in Atlantic Canada as Debut Atlantic artist, and 13 across China.

-Bryan is laureate of First Prize at the 2019 Hellam International Young Artists’ Competition, Second Prize and two special prizes at the TONALi18 Grand Prix in Hamburg, Grand Prize at Adelphi Orchestra International Competition in NYC, First Prize at National Arts Centre Bursary Competition, and one of CBC’s “30 hot Canadian classical musicians under 30”, as well as a two-time Sylva Gelber Music Foundation Award winner.
+Bryan is laureate of First Prize at the 2020 inaugural Bader & Overton Canadian Cello Competition and 2019 Hellam International Young Artists’ Competition, Second Prize and two special prizes at the TONALi18 Grand Prix in Hamburg, and one of CBC’s “30 hot Canadian classical musicians under 30”, as well as a three-time Sylva Gelber Music Foundation Award winner.

 Over the years, Bryan has accumulated a concert repertoire spanning five centuries, and is equally committed to both traditional masterworks and the music of his time.
 He has commissioned and given eleven world premieres, including two pieces by Canadian composer Alexina Louie at his second Carnegie Hall recital; the North American premiere of a cello concerto by British-Russian composer Gabriel Prokofiev (grandson of Sergei) at Koerner Hall with the Esprit Orchestra; and most recently, a multimedia project featuring five new Canadian works by composers from all regions of the country at the National Gallery of Canada.